-The American legal system addresses the wrongdoings that people commit with two different types of cases: civil and criminal.
+The American justice system addresses the wrongdoings that people commit with two different types of cases: civil and criminal.

-Generally speaking, crimes are offenses against the state, even if the immediate harm is done to an individual.
-Accordingly, they are prosecuted by the state.
+Generally speaking, criminal cases are offenses against the state, even if immediate harm is done to an individual.
+Accordingly, they are prosecuted by the state in a criminal court.

 On the other hand, civil cases typically involve disputes between parties regarding the legal duties and responsibilities they owe to one another.
-These cases are handled through civil lawsuits.
+In general, family law disputes and personal injury cases are civil cases.
+These cases are handled through civil lawsuits that are prosecuted in civil court.

-Although there is some overlap between civil and criminal cases, there are several ways in which you can tell the differences between a criminal case and a civil case.
+Although there is some overlap between civil and criminal cases, there are several ways in which you can tell the difference between a criminal case and a civil case.

 Criminal Case vs. Civil Case: Distinctions